PaulStapel/PaulStapel.github.io/content/Recipes/butter-lemon-pork.md

 - Add some oil to a heated pan.
 For added crisp and brownness from your pork, use a cast iron pan.
 - Add your pork belly to a pan and let it crisp properly.
 Once it has browned, add in 2 thin slices of butter and keep cooking your pork until crisp.
 - Remove your pork and add in onion (in rings or slices).
 Leave it to brown for a while.
 For quick caramelisation, you may add some hot water to your pan and cover it with a lid.
 This way, your onion will come into contact with even more heat, quickening the process.
 This also prevents your onion from burning when you prepare the sauce.
 - In a sauce pan, add 2 thin slices of butter, a little bit of oil and your garlic.
 Stir it until it is fragrant and sauteed.
-For this sauce, it is up to your own taste, so keep tasting while cooking it so that you can gauge how much of your ingredients to add.
+For this sauce, it is up to your own taste, so keep tasting while cooking it so that you can adjust how much of your ingredients to add.
 - To your sauce, add the ginger, lemon juice and more dried oregano.
 To sweeten your sauce and counteract the sourness, add in honey to taste.
 After that, add a little water and dark soy sauce for coloring.
 Reduce the sauce until it is thick and keep adjusting your sauce until it is to your liking.
 If needed, you can add a cornstarch slurry to make it thicken faster.
 - Add the sauce, pork and onion into your pan and stir a little until everything is covered.